Is CRPS the Most Painful Disease?

 Can CRPS be Cured?

 This is an extremely subjective and sensitive topic.
 When the word “cure” is used, that brings to mind visions of a miracle pill, injection, surgery, or perhaps a promising double-blind study excitedly announced by the media.
 Please believe me when I tell you that it probably won’t happen that way.
 The failure in finding such a “cure” lies in the theory of what CRPS is or what it is caused by.
 It is a complex problem, not a puzzle with a single solution.
 It is not a condition that can be healed by a miracle chemical; it is a body where a whole bunch of things went wrong.
 CRPS must be approached by a method where every system involved is checked and rebuilt, if necessary, in a systematic way.
-We have known hundreds of patients and acquaintances who consider themselves healed from the neurologic symptoms of CRPS.
-If even one patient can do it, why can’t you?

 What Does the Typical CRPS patient go through?